atila-freitas/atila-freitas/README.md

 Trixlog projects:

-- Heatmap of accidents
+- Heatmap of accidents (DBScan)
-- Heatmap of
+- Heatmap of millions behaviors (K-means)
 - Idleness of fleet
 - Security Notifications in real-time